ChrisCummins/phd/docs/bin/index.rst

       -h, --help     show this help message and exit --version      show version information and exit
       -v, --verbose  increase output verbosity
-      --cpu          Use CPU for execution (default: GPU)
+      --debug        in case of error, print debugging information --cpu          Use CPU for execution (default: GPU)